voytech/tabulate/README.md

         }
     }
 ```
-So You are free to extend BuilderApi DSL in order to create various shortcuts and templates.
+This way, you can create various shortcuts and templates, making DSL vocabulary richer and more expressive.
 It is worth mentioning that by using extension functions on DSL builders - scope becomes restricted by DslMarker annotation,
 so it is not possible to break table definition by calling methods from upstream builders.